Intermediate15 min readIndustrial Manufacturing

 Schneider Electric Sequential Function Charts (SFC) Example for Motor Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Motor Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Motor Control Control